 PS3 Pad teleoperation

-The component allows to manual control of mobile robot with Sony DualShock 3 pad.
+The component allows to manual control of the mobile robot with Sony DualShock 3 pad.
 It was implemented deadman button for safety purposes.

 The velocities multiplexer component allows to switch between velocities commands sources for example autonomous navigation or manual control.

-The component filters velocities send to low-level controller.
+The component filters velocities send to a low-level controller.
 It allows to bound a velocities and accelerations of mobile platform.

 - sending velocities commands from topic /cmd_vel to low-level motors controller,

-- getting odometry data which contains relative position and orientation of robot from low-level controller.
+- getting odometry data which contains relative position and orientation of robot from the low-level controller.
 Then it publishes that data on topic /wheels_odom,

-The component is running on Raspberry Pi and communication with lower level components based on I2C interface.
+The component is running on Raspberry Pi and communication with lower-level components based on I2C interface.
 It was written in C++ and it was used bcm2835 library for processor Broadcom BCM 2835.